 Scientific computing will increasingly incorporate a number of different tasks that need to be managed along with the main simulation or experimental tasks-for example, ensemble analysis, data-driven science, artificial intelligence, machine learning, surrogate modeling, and graph analytics.
-Many of these tasks will need to execute concurrently, that is, in situ, with simulations and experiments sharing the same computing resources.
+Many of these tasks will need to execute concurrently with simulations and experiments sharing the same computing resources.

-ISDM capabilities can enable scientific discovery from a broad range of data sources-i.e. HPC simulations, experiments, scientific instruments, and sensor networks-over a wide scale of computing platforms: leadership-class HPC, clusters, clouds, workstations, and embedded devices at the edge.
-ISDM capabilities can also manage large data volumes from computations and experiments to minimize data movement, save storage space, and boost resource efficiency-often while simultaneously increasing scientific precision.
+Continuum-computing capabilities can enable scientific discovery from a broad range of data sources-i.e. HPC simulations, experiments, scientific instruments, and sensor networks-over a wide scale of computing platforms: leadership-class HPC, clusters, clouds, workstations, and devices at the edge.
+Continuum-computing capabilities can also manage large data volumes from computations and experiments to minimize data movement, save storage space, and boost resource efficiency-often while simultaneously increasing scientific precision.

-This program solicits research to advance ISDM capabilities to run on computing platforms at a variety of scales; to be automated and controllable; to be more interoperable and composable; and to use provenance and metadata for transparent results.
-This program also solicits co-designed research activities for ISDM as well as new in situ algorithms.
+This program solicits research to advance continuum-computing capabilities to run on computing platforms at a variety of scales; to be automated and controllable; to be more interoperable and composable; and to use provenance and metadata for transparent results.
+This program also solicits co-designed research activities for continuum computing as well as new management and coordination algorithms.